Skip to main content

 Underwriting Souls digital exhibition

-Black Beyond Data’s research, based at Johns Hopkins University and funded by the Mellon Foundation, to explore our past and set it in context was published in November 2023 as the digital exhibition, Underwriting Souls.
+Black Beyond Data’s research, based at Johns Hopkins University, to explore our past and set it in context was published in November 2023 as the digital exhibition, Underwriting Souls.
+The work is editorially and financially independent from Lloyd’s, funded solely by the Mellon Foundation.

 Conversations on the Lloyd's Collection